Ample divisor complements, Floer spectra, and relative Gromov-Witten theory: Introduction

 Symplectic cohomology, a variant of Hamiltonian Floer cohomology, is a powerful yet difficult to compute invariant of exact symplectic manifolds with contact type boundary.
 Let $(M,D)$ be a smooth complex projective variety $M$ together with an ample smooth divisor $D$.
 In this case, the complement $X\equiv M-D$ is Liouville (in fact, Stein), therefore we may define its symplectic cohomology.
 It was originally an idea of Seidel \cite{Sei02a} that the symplectic cohomology of $X$ should be related to the topology and (relative) Gromov-Witten invariants of $(M,D)$.
 This has been explored in work of Diogo \cite{Dio12} and Diogo-Lisi \cite{DL19}.
 Work of Ganatra-Pomerleano \cite{GP20,GP21} has extended this relationship to the case of an ample strict normal crossings divisor.
 One main takeaway from the aforementioned works is that there is a spectral sequence, with $E_1$-page related to the topology of $(M,D)$, which converges to the symplectic cohomology of $X$.
 Moreover, degeneration at the $E_1$-page can be detected by the vanishing of certain genus 0 relative Gromov-Witten invariants of $(M,D)$.

 Meanwhile, Floer homotopy is an idea, originally due to Cohen-Jones-Segal \cite{CJS95}, which defines a spectral refinement of various Floer-type (co)homologies.
 In the exact setting, and under additional assumptions, it was sketched in \emph{loc. cit.}, with details eventually given by Large \cite{Lar21}, how coherent stable framings on the compactified moduli spaces of Floer trajectories leads to a spectral refinement of symplectic cohomology called the \emph{(framed) Floer homotopy type}.
-In fact, Floer homotopy has seen immense recent interest and rapid development, c.f. \cite{AB21,AB24,ADP24,ADP25,BB25,Bla1,Bla2,Bla24,Bon24,Bon25,CK23,PS24b,PS25a,PS25b,PS25c,Rez24}.
-However, most work has focused on foundations or applications --- not on computations.
-The purpose of the present article is to compute Floer homotopy types of ample smooth divisor complements using genus 0 relative Gromov-Witten moduli spaces.
+In fact, Floer homotopy has seen immense recent interest and rapid development, c.f. \cite{AB21,AB24,ADP24,ADP25,BB25,Bla1,Bla2,Bla24,Bon24,Bon25,BP26,CK23,PS24b,PS25a,PS25b,PS25c,Rez24}.
+However, most work has focused on foundations or applications -- not on computations.\footnote{Note, the work of Porcelli and the present author \cite{BP26} may be seen as both foundational and computational. \emph{Loc. cit.}, which appeared after the present article first appeared as a preprint, answers a natural perturbation of a question asked here, cf. Question \ref{ques:splittingques} and Remark \ref{rem:bp26}.} The purpose of the present article is to compute Floer homotopy types of ample smooth divisor complements using genus 0 relative Gromov-Witten moduli spaces.
 Cf. Theorems \ref{thm:main} and \ref{thm:main2} for our main results and cf. Subsection \ref{subsec:introcomputations} for an overview of our computations.